Heather McElhatton: I’m Heather McElhatton, and this is A Beautiful World

-Heather McElhatton: Girl rising began in 2013, when a group of filmmakers were asked to make a movie about how to end global poverty.
-They had no idea what the answer was, thik about it – it’s a pretty big question.
-But upon going out and collectiong data from leaders around the world in health, commerce, educationa and energy, they learned the single most powerful way to end global poverty was to educate girls.
-Girl Rising producer, Martha Adams
+Heather McElhatton: Girl Rising began in 2013, when a group of filmmakers were asked to make a movie about how to end global poverty.
+They had no idea what the answer was.
+Think about it – it’s a pretty big question.
+But upon going out and collecting data from leaders around the world in health, commerce, education and energy, they learned the single most powerful way to end global poverty.

-Martha Adams: When you educate girls, incredible things happen.
-Infant mortality goes down, literacy goes up, crop yields go up, national securtiy improves, gross GDP improves and suddenly your nation is competeing on the global market.
+Martha Adams: (Prodicer of Girl Rising) When you educate girls, incredible things happen.
+Infant mortality goes down, literacy goes up, crop yields go up, national security improves, gross GDP improves and suddenly your nation is competing on the global market.

 Heather McElhatton: Educating girls fights global poverty, but poverty keeps millions of girls from getting educations.
-School is not free in more than 50 countries; and girls like Suma, featured in the film GIRL RISING and ion the book, is a KAMLARI or bonded servant in nepal.
+School is not free in more than 50 countries; and girls like Suma, featured in the film GIRL RISING and in the book, is a “Kamlari” or bonded servant in Nepal.

-SUMA: I write songs to remind myself my memories are real and often because there is so much sadness. both my parent shave been bonded Kamlari.
-You have to bond yourself to a master or how will you live?
+SUMA: I write songs to remind myself that my memories are real, because there is so much sadness.
+Both my parents have been bonded Kamlari.
+You have to bond yourself to a master, or how will you live?

-Heather McElhatton: Suma had to clean the house, wash the dishes and go to the forest to fetch firewood. she had to tend to the goats and mind the children. then she met a schoolteacher camed Bimal Sur
+Heather McElhatton: Suma had to clean the house, wash the dishes and go to the forest to fetch firewood. she had to tend to the goats and mind the children.
+Then she met a schoolteacher called Bimal Sur.

-SUMA: He changed my life, Bimal Sir convinced my master and mistress to enroll me in a night class. all of us would gather after work and learn to read and write.
-I loved that night class so much.
-It was run by social worlers foir girls just like me.
+SUMA: He changed my life.
+Bimal Sur convinced my master and mistress to enroll me in a night class.
+All of us would gather after work, and learn to read and write.
+I loved that class so much.
+It was run by social workers for girls just like me.
 Kumlaris.

-Heather McElhatton: Practice of kumlari has been illegal in nepal since 2000, but now with help from girls like Suma it is finally coming to an end.
-For suma its not enough that shes free, she wants to help free other girls like her.
+Heather McElhatton: Practice of Kumlari has been illegal in Nepal since 2000, but now with help from girls like Suma it’s finally coming to an end.
+For Suma, it’s not enough that she’s free, she wants to help free other girls like her.

-SUMA: I’ve seen where change comes from, when it comes its like a song you cant hold back, suddenly there’s a breath moving through you, and you’re singing and others pick up the tune and start singing too and a sweet melody goes out into the world and touches the heart of one person, then another and another….
+SUMA: I’ve seen where change comes from.
+When it comes, it’s like a song you can’t hold back.
+Suddenly there’s a breath moving through you, and you’re singing, and others pick up the tune, and start singing too.
+A sweet melody goes out into the world and touches the heart of one person, then another and another.